-Algae does not usually become a fossil because it is so soft, so when it dies it often rots away before it can be preserved.
+Algae do not usually become a fossil because it is so soft, so when it dies, it often rots away before it can be preserved.
 However, one group of algae called Receptaculitids (ree-sep-tac-you-lie-tidz) has a hard skeleton that can fossilize.

-Crinoids are sometimes called “sea lillies" because they look like flowers growing out of the sand, but they are actually animals with the ability to move across the seafloor!
-They area related to starfish and sea urchins.
-Come meet some at Burpee!
+Crinoids are sometimes called “sea lilies” because they look like flowers growing out of the sand, but they are actually animals with the ability to move across the seafloor!
+They are related to starfish and sea urchins.
+Meet some at Burpee!